Rifyo/K-clustering/README.md

 Version 0.2 - Generalization of code into any k of clusters and any n of datapoints.

-Version 0.3 - Implement K-means++ algorithm as chooser of initial centroid location
+Version 0.3 - Implement K-means++ algorithm as input method.

 Version 0.4 - Add feature of importing or specifying custom datapoints